MakeShiftArtist/api-docs/docs/monke.md

 ```

 - 400 - Bad Request
-Request data is malformed or data is missing
+Request data is malformed, data is missing, or the uploaded media does not match given mime

 ```JSON
 {